 From this, it is very easy to see that the secret to a better conversion rate is to build a responsive website with a strong user interface.

-When your guests invest more time on your website, they generate trust that leads to better rates of conversion.
+When your visitors invest more time on your website, they generate trust that leads to better rates of conversion.

-Users tend to get annoyed when they try to subscribe to a site, whether it’s subscribing to the emails or making a transaction, as a matter of reality.
+And as a matter of fact, users tend to get annoyed when they are forced to subscribe to a site, whether it’s subscribing to emails or making a transaction, as a matter of reality.